-Some individual municipalities may regulate private investigators and security alarm companies via city ordinances.
+However, some individual state municipalities may regulate private investigators and security alarm companies via city ordinances.
 You should check with the specific municipalities where you plan to conduct business.
 For example, the city of Cheyenne requires private investigators to have a business license.

 Private investigators in the state are subject to the same laws and regulations as law enforcement.
-And, if you operate a security firm, you may need to register with the Secretary of State.
+Also, if you operate a security firm, you may need to register with the Secretary of State.

 Also, if your company conducts business in Wyoming, contact the Wyoming Department of Revenue if you are subject to the state revenue laws.
-Visit the Wyoming Division of Criminal Investigation (DCI) website at https://wyomingdci.wyo.gov/ for more information.
-Other notes:
+Visit the Wyoming Division of Criminal Investigation (DCI) website for more information.

 If you plan to carry a firearm, you’ll need a concealed firearm permit.
 Visit the website listed above for more information and a link to the online application form.
 The state recognizes permits from some states.
 Visit the website for the most current list.